Reports To: Assistant Crisis Lines Director of Military Services

 - Work is primarily conducted in an office environment, but may require standing for long periods of time during trainings.
 This position requires high energy, patience and controlling one’s emotions, as well as the ability to think analytically.

-- This position requires the ability to work between 7:45 am – 4:15 pm five days per week including weekends.
+- This position requires the ability to work between 6:45 am – 3:15 pm five days per week, Tuesdays through Saturdays.

 - This position requires the ability to requires the flexibility to occasionally stay beyond the scheduled shift end time to wrap up crisis calls and documentation.